-The task of image annotation can be posed as a semi-supervised problem or as a supervised learning task [6].
-Independently of the way the annotation task is approached, current methods are limited since accuracy of such approaches is under the requirements of annotation-based image retrieval tasks [16, 15].
-We say a region is correctly annotated if the more likely annotation, according to our annotation system, is the same as the true (manual) annotation.
-However, most of the methods that rank words [18, 4, 5, 11, 17], according to its relevance to belong to a determined image region, fail in assigning the correct label, just by taking the most confident word.
-On the other hand, accuracy is improved if we search for the true label within the set of the top-k candidate labels for a given region.
-Unfortunately, assigning a set of k-labels to a region, instead of an unique one, is confusing and unpractical.
+We say a region is correctly annotated if the more likely annotation, according to our annotation method, is the same as the true (manual) annotation.
+Most of the annotation methods that rank words according to their relevance to belong to a determined region fail in assigning the correct label just by taking the most confident word [17, 4, 5, 11, 16].
+Accuracy improves if we search for the true label within the set of the top-k ranked labels for a given region.
+However, assigning a set of k-labels to an unique region is confusing and unpractical.
 In this work we propose a method for improving automatic image annotation by taking advantage of word co-occurrence information.
-The problem we approach in this work is the following: given a set of ranked candidate labelsfor a given image region, the task is to select the (unique) correct label for the given region.
+The problem we approach is the following: given a set of ranked candidate labels for a given image region, selecting the (unique) correct label for such region.
 The solution we propose takes advantage of word co-occurrence information of the candidate labels for the region we are analyzing and the corresponding candidate labels for other regions within the same image.
-We formulate this problem as a classification task with the candidate labels for the region being the classes; taking the conditional probability of candidate labels for the other regions given the class as attributes.
-We used as classification strategy a naïve Bayes approach, in which conditional probabilities are obtained from a word cooccurrence matrix.
-This matrix was calculated off-line, using an external corpus.
-Our intuitive idea is that co-occurrence information between labels for regions within the same image could help us to improve accuracy, since annotations for regions appearing in the same image, are very likely to be related.
-Furthermore, given that co-occurrences are obtained from the captions of a collection of annotated images (images + captions), words that co-occur in the captions are very likely to be visually related.
-We performed experiments on three subsets of the benchmark Corel data set [19, 15, 6, 11, 14], using a k-nearest neighbors (KNN) [20] method as our annotation system.
-Experimental results show that KNN combined with our approach can result in significant improvements over

-KNN alone and over other soft-annotation systems as well.
-An advantage of the proposed approach is that it is simple and efficient as it is based on a naïve Bayesian classifier and the co-occurrence information is obtained off-line; also the approach can be applied to any other annotation system, provided it ranks words for their relevance (soft-annotation).
+We formulate this problem as a classification task using the naïve Bayes algorithm.
+Candidate labels are considered classes and measures of association between labels (based on word co-occurrences) are considered as attributes/features.

+Our intuitive idea is that co-occurrence information between labels assigned to regions in the same image can help us to improve annotation accuracy; since annotations for regions appearing in the same image are very likely to be related.
+Given that word co-occurrences are obtained from the captions of a collection of manually-annotated images we can trust in that this information can give us an indicator of words association.
+Since words that tend to co-occur in the captions are very likely to be visually related, as they are used to describe the same image.
+We performed experiments on three subsets of the benchmark Corel data set ([18, 15, 6, 11, 14]), using a k-nearest neighbors (knn) [19] method as our annotation strategy.
+Experimental results show that knn combined with our approach can result in significant improvements over knn alone and over other soft-annotation methods as well.
+An advantage of the proposed approach is that it is simple and efficient as it is based on a naïve Bayesian classifier and the co-occurrence information is obtained off-line; also the approach can be applied to other annotation methods, provided they rank words for their relevance (softannotation).

 The rest of this paper is organized as follows.
-In the next Section we briefly review related work on automatic annotation systems.
-In Section 3 we describe how the KNN classifier was used for annotation.
+In the next Section we briefly review related work on automatic annotation.
+In Section 3 we describe how the knn classifier was used for annotation.
 Next in Section 4, our proposal: Naïve Bayesian Improver based on Co-occurrences is described.
 In Section 5 we describe how we obtained the word co-occurrence matrix.
 Then in Section 6 we report experimental results on subsets of the Corel Collection.
-Finally, in Section 7 we present conclusions and outline current and future work directions.
+Finally, in Section 7 we present some conclusions and outline future work directions.